OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 | Policies | List | :material-close: | :material-check: | :material-close: | :material-close: |
 | Groups | Map | :material-check: | :material-check: | :material-check: | :material-check: |
 | Artifacts | Map | :material-check: | :material-check: | :material-close: | :material-check: |

+## Limitations

+In the following, we briefly discuss limitations of our prototypical implementation.

+1. We expect that each relationship templates is used exactly once
+1. We expect that `relationship` at requirement assignments is a string
+1. We expect that names of hosting relations match `/^(.*_)?host(_.*)?$/` since we do not implement the TOSCA type system.
+1. We expect that names of connection relations match `/^(.*_)?connection(_.*)?$/` since we do not implement the TOSCA type system.